andrewalisa/MovieSearchApp/README.md

 [Node](http://nodejs.org/) is really easy to install & it includes include [NPM](https://npmjs.org/)

 You will need to sign up for an API from [themoviedb](https://www.themoviedb.org/).
+Put your API key in the .env file.

 ### Available Scripts